WincAcademy/react-feedback-factory/README.md

 2. Install dependencies: `npm install`
 4. Serve the application: `npm start`

+## Modules

+Built on the shoulders of giants.

+- React
+- Redux
+- Formik
+- PDFmake
+- Syntax Highlighter

 ## Available Scripts

 In the project directory, you can run: